Zac-not-Zack/apache_analyser/README.md

 The package of the project will be available on PyPi soon after the complete structuring and validation.
 Stay tuned!

 # :pencil: Usage
-In the version 1.0.0 of this module, it contains a total of 10 functions that are conceived to facilitate the analyse of a running Apache server.
+In the version 1.0.0 of this module, it contains a total of 10 functions that are conceived to facilitate the analysis of a running Apache server.
 Thanks to our CLI you can choose whichever functions that you wish.

 **Note : You will have to use "option --a" when running the code for the first time to convert the file into the format of JSON**